Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Notation and basic results from ergodic theory

-A classical result in ergodic theory \cite{HasselblattKatok02} states that ergodic dynamical systems with pure point spectra are measure-theoretically isomorphic to translations on compact Abelian groups equipped with the Haar measure.
-In particular, for pure point systems realized through diffeomorphisms of smooth manifolds (which is the case studied here), and possessing $ m $ basic frequencies and the associated smooth eigenfunctions, the phase space manifold must necessarily be the $ m $-torus, $ \mathbb{ T }^m $.
-Pure-point systems can be constructed from diffeomorphisms of more general smooth manifolds, but these systems have discontinuous eigenfunctions \cite{AnosovKatok70}.
-Throughout this paper, the case $ M = \mathbb{ T }^m $ will be the canonical setting where we develop our dimension reduction and forecasting strategies for pure point spectrum systems, as well as for systems with more general spectral properties.
+A classical result in ergodic theory \cite{HasselblattKatok02} states that ergodic dynamical systems with pure point spectra are metrically isomorphic (though not necessarily homeomorphic) to translations on compact Abelian groups equipped with the Haar measure.
+In particular, for pure point systems realized through diffeomorphisms of a smooth $m $-dimensional manifold $M$ (which is the case studied here) with $ C^\infty $ Koopman eigenfunctions, the number $ l $ of basic frequencies is necessarily equal to $ m $, and $ M$ is diffeomorphic to the $ m $-torus.
+In that case, there exist canonical angle coordinates $ \theta = ( \theta^1, \ldots, \theta^m ) $ on $ M $ with $ \theta_i \in [ 0, 2 \pi ) $ such that $ \zeta_i( \theta ) = e^{\ii \theta^i} $.
+Pure-point spectrum systems with arbitrarily many basic frequencies can be constructed from smooth, ergodic diffeomorphisms of any manifold supporting a periodic flow \cite{AnosovKatok70}, but these systems have discontinuous Koopman eigenfunctions.
+To our knowledge, no such diffeomorphism has been realized through a continuous-time flow.

-\begin{rk}[Density of the spectrum] The set of frequencies $ \{ \sum_{i=1}^m k_i \Omega_i \mid k_1, \ldots, k_m \in \mathbb{ Z } \} $ is countable and therefore has zero Lebesgue measure on $ \mathbb{ R } $.
-However, for $ m = \dim M \geq 2 $, and by rational independence of the $ \Omega_i $, the set of frequencies is dense in $ \mathbb{ R } $.
-Moreover, the basic frequencies $ \{ \Omega_i \} $ are non-unique as linear combinations of the $ \Omega_i $ with nonzero integer coefficients are also rationally independent.
-This fact raises the questions of how to select appropriate generators of the spectrum, and how to ensure the good conditioning of approximate generators obtained via finite-dimensional numerical algorithms.
-We will address these issues in Section~\ref{secDimensionReduction} and~\ref{secGalerkin}. \end{rk}
+Throughout this paper, the case with $ M \simeq \mathbb{ T }^m $ and $ l= m $ smooth Koopman eigenfunctions will be the canonical setting where we develop our dimension reduction and forecasting techniques for pure point spectrum systems, as well as for systems with more general spectral properties.
+Note that our smoothness assumption on Koopman eigenfunctions is no stronger than assuming that they are all continuous, for every eigenfunction $ z_k $ lies in the domain of $ \tilde v^n $ for every $ n \in \mathbb{ N } $, which implies that if it is continuous it has continuous derivatives at every order.
+Nevertheless, some of our methods, in particular, the nonparametric prediction scheme in Section~\ref{secForecasting} and the Galerkin method for Koopman eigenvalues and eigenfunctions in Section~\ref{secGalerkin}, are also applicable in systems with eigenfunctions of weaker, $ H_1 $, regularity.